-The information required by Item 10.B. is incorporated by reference to Exhibit 1.1 in our Form 20-F filed with the United States Securities and Exchange Commission on March 16, 2007 and the Form 6-K filed on April 30, 2007.
-Our current Articles of Association are filed hereto as Exhibit 1.1.
+We are registered under number 30037466 in the Commercial Register of the Chamber of Commerce and Industries for Almere, the Netherlands.
+The information required by Item 10.B. is incorporated herein by reference to our Form 6-K filed with the United States Securities and Exchange Commission (the "SEC") on April 8, 2014 and to our Articles of Association filed as Exhibit 1.1 hereto.

-C. MATERIAL CONTRACTS
+C. Material contracts